PowerShell/ProjectMercury/README.md

 ## AI Agents

-AISH provides a framework for creating and registering multiple AI Agents.
+AI Shell provides a framework for creating and registering multiple AI Agents.
 The agents are libraries that you use to interact with different AI models or assistance providers.
 Currently, these are the supported agents: